IWD 2020: Mrs Akeredolu commits to gender equality

 Addressing participants drawn from across the 18 local government areas of the state, Mrs. Akeredolu said the theme for this year’s celebration: “An Equal World is an Enabled World” is apt in every sense because women are still marginalized despite many international agreements to eliminate gender discrimination and ensure equality and dignity of men and women.

 Arabinrin Akeredolu who was ably represented at the event by the Hon.
-Commissioner for Women Affairs and Social Development, Mrs. Titi Adeyemi also applaud Governor Oluwarotimi Akeredolu for being gender sensitive while also restating the need to entrench universal support for women in challenging poverty, reducing hunger and building a healthier society among others.
+Commissioner for Women Affairs and Social Development, Mrs. Titi Adeyemi also applauded Governor Oluwarotimi Akeredolu for being gender sensitive while also restating the need to entrench universal support for women in challenging poverty, reducing hunger and building a healthier society among others.

 “Women have continued to be victims of rape, domestic violence and conflicts; women and girls have continued to be undervalued; they work more but have fewer choices and they experience many forms of violence at home and public places,” she said.